How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 TIPS:

-• Look for items that are unique and good quality.
+• Look for items that are unique and of good quality.

 • Don’t be discouraged by tarnished silver items because they can easily be buffed with a special cloth or liquid.